You Should Know About Surgery

 - Local anesthesia

-– Only a small section of the patient's body such as
+– Only a small area of the body, such as hand is numbed,

 home afterwards.
-Surgeries with local anesthesia are often
+And with local anesthesia, surgeries often

 Unnecessary Breast / Genital Exposure

 need to conduct intimate procedures such as pelvic exams, urinary

 catheters, shaving of pubic / groin area, etc. Nor do they mention

 personnel of the opposite sex, before, during, and after surgery.

 Many patients would not consent to surgeries if they were aware

 for all surgeries.
 One lady who was considering having a rhinoplasty